 “The thing about growing up with Fred and George," said Ginny thoughtfully, "is that you sort of start thinking anything's possible if you've got enough nerve.” –Order of the Phoenix

-There’s lots of reasons to love this Ginny quote.
+One of the more inspirational Harry Potter quotes, there’s lots of reasons to love this piece of Ginny Weasley insight.
 First, it’s an eloquent and optimistic motto for courage.
-Second, it’s a fond characterization of Fred and George, and shows a somewhat different side of them than the mischievous pranksters they're typically depicted to be.
+Second, it’s a fond, gently funny characterization of Fred and George, and shows a somewhat different side of them than the mischievous pranksters they're typically depicted to be.
 Ginny's words are a reminder of how they influence their younger sister, and the lives of everyone else they meet.

 “Indifference and neglect often do much more damage than outright dislike.” –The Order of the Phoenix